anekobtw/timewise/README.md

  - [ ] Add russian language support.
  - [ ] <s> Add presets feature. </s>
  - [x] Write a documentation for the program.

+## Contributing
+Contributions are always welcome!
+If you have any suggestions, feature requests, or bug reports, please feel free to open an issue on the GitHub repository.